 #4 Invest in learning

-If you’re planning to invest money into your photography in 2021, it should be towards something educational.
+If you’re planning to invest money into your photography in 2024, it should be toward something educational.
 There are loads of useful articles, books, courses, webinars, and other resources for photographers.
-Just here on CaptureLandscapes, I’ve written more than 300 tutorials about landscape photography!
+Just here on CaptureLandscapes, I’ve written more than 350 articles about landscape photography!

-Purchasing an online course, or attending a photography workshop, won’t only teach you how to become a better photographer but it might also give you that extra motivational boost you need to grab the camera and head outside.
+Purchasing an online course or attending a photography workshop won’t only teach you how to become a better photographer, it might also give you that extra motivational boost you need to grab the camera and head outside.
 Here are some of the most popular eBooks and courses on this website:

 #5 Take time to understand the fundamental settings